 DHEC categorizes the Two-Week Percent Positive Rate as: High (≥ 10.0%), Medium (5.1%-9.9%), and Low (≤5.0%)

-NOTE: Beginning this week, the Dashboard will be published Thursday evening to allow for inclusion of the most recently available 2-week community data from the South Carolina Department of Health and Environmental Control (SC DHEC).
-The two, 2-week intervals provided in today’s Dashboard cover the most recent three week period, and incorporate SC DHEC’s systematic change in the methodology used for determining the Percent Positive Rate.
+NOTE: This Dashboard is published each Thursday evening to allow for inclusion of the most recently available 2-week community data from the South Carolina Department of Health and Environmental Control (SC DHEC).
+The two, 2-week intervals provided cover the most recent three week period, and incorporate SC DHEC’s systematic change in the methodology used for determining the Percent Positive Rate.

 Furman University has developed a color-coded system to describe the university’s operational protocols.
 The operational phase is reviewed twice weekly by Furman’s Public Health and Safety Advisory Group, and is based on COVID-19 disease rates and quarantine/treatment capacities on campus and in the community.
 University leadership informs the campus community of any changes to the current phase.
 Exceptions may be approved on a case-by-case basis.